claudiabeathriz/leetcode-problems/easy/TwoSum/README.md

 * `put()` creates the key → value association.
 * The optimized solution achieves **O(n) time** and **O(n) space**.

-## 💭 Main Insight
+## Main Insight

-The most important idea I want to remember from this problem is:
+The most important idea from this problem is:

 > **When I repeatedly search for something I've already seen, I should ask whether I can store the information I need in a data structure that makes future lookups faster.**